vorakl/docker-images/centos/README.md

 The content (a base layer, packages, etc) of this image is automatically updated *once a day* and on *each commit* to the source repo.
 All key components are automatically tested with the same periodicity as well.
-The [vorakl/centos](https://hub.docker.com/r/vorakl/centos/) image is a part of [docker images repository](https://github.com/vorakl/docker-images) where can be found links to tests and other images
+The [vorakl/centos](https://hub.docker.com/r/vorakl/centos/) image is a part of a [docker images collection](https://github.com/vorakl/docker-images) where can be found links to tests and other images

 In addition, it has everything is needed for...